Forget About Us

-"Forget About Us" is the debut solo single by English singer Perrie.
-It was released on 12 April 2024, through Columbia Records as the lead single from Perrie's debut solo studio album Perrie (2025).
+"Forget About Us" is the first solo single by English singer Perrie.
+It was released on 12 April 2024, through Columbia Records as the lead single from Perrie's debut solo studio album, Perrie (2025).
 It is her first solo endeavour after Little Mix began their hiatus in 2022.
 Originally written by Ed Sheeran, a demo version of the track was sent to Perrie where she recorded a new version of it at her in home studio in London.
 Co-written and produced by notable names including David Hodges formerly of rock band Evanescence, the lyrics and concept was changed to fit her perspective of past relationships.

 Critics described "Forget About Us" as a pop ballad with influences of country music.
 It received positive reviews, with some praising her vocal range.
-The song debuted at number ten on the UK Singles Chart, and is featured on her upcoming solo debut album.
+The song debuted at number ten on the UK Singles Chart, and is featured on her debut album, Perrie.